Property Market During Coronavirus Questions And Answers

 What is the property market like at the moment?

 Despite all the disruption, the property market is active, assisted by the Stamp Duty holiday which runs through to the 31st March 2021.
-After a busy first few months of the year have been positive and busy for the industry, and structurally this hasn’t changed.
-While there are challenges that need to be overcome, and new ways of working, which needs to be adopted, there are still plenty of people looking for a new home.
+After a busy first few months of the year, structurally this hasn’t changed to date.
+Some challenges need to be overcome and new ways of working adopted, but there are still plenty of people looking for their ideal home.
 Since the easing of lockdown, there has been high demand from buyers and sellers to move and this has continued through recent restrictions.

-Interest rates have been reduced to a record low of 0.1 per cent by the Bank of England, meaning that mortgages are more affordable and repayment rates will be lower.
+Interest rates have been reduced to a record low of 0.1% by the Bank of England, meaning that mortgages are more affordable and repayment rates will be lower.

-The property industry has adapted already to find new ways of working whilst staying safe during the lockdown.
-New technology means agents can conduct virtual viewings to generate interest for listed properties, then those that would like an in-person viewing can arrange one.
+The property industry has adapted to find new ways of working while staying safe during the lockdown.
+New technology means agents can conduct virtual viewings to generate interest for properties on the market, then those that would like an in-person viewing can arrange one.

-As of the 13th May 2020 the housing market in England has been able to open up within the social distancing guidelines, as a result we have plans in place for staying safe which you can read here.
+From May 2020, the housing market in England opened within the social distancing guidelines.
+We introduced policies and procedures for staying safe which you can read here.
 Regulations allow viewings to take place where it is safe to do so and updated regulations regarding these changes can be found here.

-Should I take my house off the market?
+Should I take my home off the market?

-If your house is already listed then there is no need to take it off the market unless you feel this is the right thing to do.
-Given the circumstances, there are still plenty of searches happening and lots of enquiries being made.
-These enquiries have increased since the housing market changes within the social distancing guidelines came into force which is a great sign for sellers.
+If your property is already listed, then there is no need to take it off the market unless you feel this is the right thing to do.
+Given the circumstances, there are still plenty of searches happening and enquiries being made.
+Enquiries have increased since social distancing guidelines came into force, which is a great sign for sellers.

-Many people looking to move for various reasons will still be shortlisting properties and making plans for when normality resumes.
+Many people looking to move will still be shortlisting properties and making plans for when normality resumes.
 Keeping your property on the market and allowing agents to conduct virtual viewings before physical viewings is a great help to generate interest in your property while keeping you safe.

-It’s also important to remember that you can accept offers from prospective buyers during this time.
+It’s also important to remember that you can accept offers from prospective buyers from virtual viewings.

-Should I put my house on the market?
+Should I put my home on the market?

-If you’re still in the early stages of trying to sell your house, it’s still worth speaking to your agents.
-They might tell you to hold fire on listing your property, and instead get it ready for sale.
+If you’re still in the early stages of trying to sell your property, it’s still worth speaking to your agents.
+They might tell you to hold fire on listing and get it ready for sale instead.
 As well as improving the physical appearance of your property ready for viewings, there’s also a lot of documentation you can gather, which will mean that it’s market and sales-ready when the time comes.

 Useful things to know before coming to market include: